Radiative forcing by CO$_2$ observed at top of atmosphere from 2002-2019: Sources of Error

-The unmeasured 580-650 cm$^{-1}$ wing was assumed to undergo radiance reduction identical to the measured wing, however, the 580-650 cm$^{-1}$ wing overlaps with stronger water vapor absorption lines.
-The assumption of symmetry is conservatively high and actual OLR reductions at 580-650 cm$^{-1}$ are expected to be lower than at 687-756 cm$^{-1}$.
-Trend asymmetry between the two wings was observed in DLR reported by Feldman\cite{feldman2015observational}: the 580-650 cm$^{-1}$ wing showed less forcing change over time relative to the 687-756 cm$^{-1}$ wing, particularly in the southern great plains where atmospheric moisture content is higher.
+The unmeasured {\ch{CO_2} $v_2$ wing was assumed to undergo radiance reduction identical to the measured wing, however, 575-650 cm$^{-1}$ overlaps with stronger water vapor absorption lines.
+The assumption of symmetry is conservatively high and actual OLR reduction at 575-650 cm$^{-1}$ is expected to be slightly less than at 687-765 cm$^{-1}$.
+Trend asymmetry between the two wings was observed in DLR reported by \citet{feldman2015observational}: the 575-650 cm$^{-1}$ wing showed less forcing change over time relative to the 687-765 cm$^{-1}$ wing, particularly in the southern great plains where atmospheric moisture content is higher.

-Over 17 years, detector stability is more important than absolute accuracy as unbiased noise does not preclude long-term trend analysis.
-One possible cause of trend bias is gradual accumulation of molecular contaminants on the AIRS detector mirror.
-A hypothetical 100-\AA~contamination layer is predicted to increase the mirror emissivity variation by 0.001, producing cold scene brightness temperatures at 650-800 cm$^{-1}$ that are 0.1-0.2$^{\circ}$ K warmer than reality\cite{aumann2000airs}.
-If such a contamination layer were gradually building up during the observation period, warming trends could be amplified and cooling trends (including forcing) could be diminished.
-Evidence of mirror contamination between 2002-2010 has been reported\cite{aumann2018radiometric} to affect AIRS midwave IR channels (2181-2665 cm$^{-1}$) which were not utilized in this study.
+Over 17 years, detector stability is more important than absolute accuracy as unbiased noise averages to zero over large statistical samples.
+One possible cause of systematic trend bias is gradual accumulation of molecular contaminants on the AIRS detector mirror.
+A hypothetical 100\AA~contamination layer is predicted to increase the mirror emissivity variation by 0.001, producing cold scene brightness temperatures at 650-800 cm$^{-1}$ that are 0.1-0.2$^{\circ}$ K warmer than reality \citep{aumann2000airs}.
+If such a contamination layer were gradually building up during the observation period, warming trends could be amplified and cooling trends (including forcing) could be diminished. \citet{aumann2018radiometric} reported evidence of mirror contamination between 2002-2010 affecting AIRS midwave IR channels (2181-2665 cm$^{-1}$) which were utilized to compute the \ch{CO_2} $v_3$ forcing, though this band contributes $<$1\% to total observed forcing.

-This analysis assumed isotropic atmospheric emissions despite radiances from scan swath edges measuring significantly warmer or colder than nadir observations.
-Over time, if proportionally more (or fewer) swath edge measurements meet the quality and cloud-clear selection criteria, trend bias will result.
-As a check, trend fits and integrals were recomputed with a wider and narrower scan angle ranges, including and excluding larger portions of scan swath edges.
-Fewer total measurements contribute to a restricted scan angle analysis with a commensurate increase in uncertainty.
-Results in table ~\ref{tab:ScanAngTable} indicate that including scan swath edges causes overestimation of forcing: $\delta E_{total}$ produced from $\pm$25$^{\circ}$ and $\pm$49.5$^{\circ}$ measurements are 3.8\% and 10.4\% higher than from $\pm$12.5$^{\circ}$ measurements, respectively.